dyn4j/dyn4j/README.md

     world.step(1);
 }
 ```
-Unlike this example, a GUI based application you would call the World.update(elapsedTime) method in it's render loop.
-Either way, each time the world is advanced forward in time (which may or may not occur when using the World.update(elapsedTime) methods) the bodies added to it will be moved based on the world gravity (if any) and will interact with other bodies placed in the world.
+Unlike this example, a GUI based application you would call the `World.update(elapsedTime)` method in it's render loop.
+Either way, each time the world is advanced forward in time (which may or may not occur when using the `World.update(elapsedTime)` methods) the bodies added to it will be moved based on the world gravity (if any) and will interact with other bodies placed in the world.

-#### Get output from the simulation
+#### Step 6: Get output from the simulation
-After each step/update of the world each body's `transform` reflects the changes affected by the simulation.
+After each update of the world, each body's `Transform` reflects the changes caused by the simulation.
+Each `Body` stores it's current position and rotation in a `Transform`.
+Using the `Transform` you can convert from local body space to world space coordinates.
 For example:

 ```java
 for (Body body : world.getBodies()) {